-Tan Ky Ancient House in Hoi An and its unique features that cannot be found anywhere else.
+Old House of Tan Ky in Hoi An and its unique features that cannot be found anywhere else.

 It can be said that Tan Ky is a house following the Chinese architectural style, but it is combined with Vietnamese and Japanese architectural influences.
 All of these elements create a distinctive and unique picture that cannot be found elsewhere.

 The prominent feature of traditional Vietnamese architecture in Tan Ky Ancient House is that it consists of 3 sections.
 The roof is tiled with Yin-Yang tiles, symbolizing harmony within the house.
 Notably, the columns, beams, and joints are connected without the use of nails but through traditional joinery techniques.